 - Do you often think, “I don’t have enough time to get all that I want to do done”?

 If you answered yes to any of these, then your expectations for yourself are above reality.
-You, my friend, are suffering from expectations that are way to high to create any sense of peace, balance, or happiness.
+You, my friend, are suffering from expectations that are way too high to create any sense of peace, balance, or happiness.

 So the trick is to lower those expectations to “good enough”.
 This is a lot easier said than done, but you need to get really clear on what ‘good enough’ looks like so that you can actually achieve it!!
 Otherwise you are chasing a vision that is actually impossible, constantly feeling like a failure!
 Two years ago, during back-to-school season, I wrote about creating a good-enough schedule so feel free to read more on this topic over on that post.

 One key to having peace amidst endless demands is to give yourself permission to be good enough – to decide that what you are doing is enough.